alanoudobaid/myreadApp/README.md

 ## How to Run:

-1.Run npm install to install the project dependencies.
+.Run npm install to install the project dependencies.
-2.Run npm install --save react-router-dom .
+.Run npm install --save react-router-dom .
-3.Run the app using npm start.
+.Run the app using npm start.
-4.App can be seen at: localhost:3000.
+.App can be seen at: localhost:3000.

 ## Backend Server